|Associate Professors:||Frangie, Samer; Geukjian, Ohannes; Goodfield, Eric; Khodor, Hiba; Makdisi, Karim; Tell, Tariq |

-Students majoring in Political Studies are required to take two core courses, which must include PSPA 300 and one of PSPA 301, PSPA 310 or PSPA 320.
-Students are encouraged to complete all core courses by the end of their second term.
-Other major courses can be taken from the following subfields: Political Theory: PSPA 301 to PSPA 309, International Politics: PSPA 310 to PSPA 319, Comparative Politics: PSPA 320 to PSPA 329, and Environmental Politics: PSPA 341 to PSPA 346.
-The remaining two elective courses can be taken within the major or any other relevant field (including a foreign language).
+Students majoring in Political Studies are required to take two core courses, which must include PSPA 300 and either PSPA 301, PSPA 310, PSPA 320.
+Students are encouraged to complete all core courses by the end of their second semester.
+Other major courses can be taken from the following list in Political Theory: PSPA 301 to PSPA 309, International Politics: PSPA 310 to PSPA 319, Comparative Politics: PSPA 320 to PSPA 329, Environmental Politics: PSPA 341 to PSPA 346, and Public Administration: 350 - 383.
+The remaining elective course can be taken within the major or any other relevant field (including a foreign language).”

 MA in Public Policy and International Affairs

 The PPIA program is open to graduates from various backgrounds who wish to pursue professional or academic careers in public affairs; as well as to mid-career professionals in Lebanon, the region and internationally who wish to deepen their multidisciplinary knowledge of the relevant fields or acquire new ways of thinking and policy tools.

 The program is centered on articulating public and international policy perspectives that are well contextualized in political, economic, social and structural terms.
 It incorporates the specificities and particularities of the Arab world and its many constituents; links academia to the various policy communities; and seeks to increase interaction and knowledge production within a South-South context.